ahujak/Concordance_Based_Metrics_Survival/README.md

 Time_survival: time-to-event data for each subject,

-Censoring: censoring information for each subject,
+Censoring: censoring information for each subject,  0 is censored and 1 is not censored

 Cause: event type of interest,